wocsa/cyberjutsu/moral-code.md

     誠 “Makato” means “truth” or “reality”

     To be in the reality and the truth of the moment.
+## Etiquette (Reigi) 礼儀
+    “Rei” means “ceremony” or “salute”
+    “Gi” means “rule", "affair”

+    Ceremony matter live it internaly and externaly.
+    Rules that encourage good behavior during the practice with the others and for yourself.
+    It's a framework of rituals for the practice of cyberjutsu.
 ## Honor (Meiyo) 名誉

     “Mei” means “name” or “title”